Build & Run GEOS on desktop

 + --with-hwloc=internal --with-libevent=internal --with-pmix=internal --prefix=$DSLSW_INSTALL_DIR/ompi

-As of September 6th, 2024, there is a fix that needs to be applied to ESMF file ESMCI_Time.C
+As of September 6th, 2024, there is a fix that needs to be applied to ESMF file ESMCI_Time.C to resolve a GEOS runtime issue.

 diff --git a/src/Infrastructure/TimeMgr/src/ESMCI_Time.C b/src/Infrastructure/TimeMgr/src/ESMCI_Time.C